How to register your trade mark in the UK

 If your trade mark is not distinctive for the class of goods and services you provide, it cannot be registered.

 To ensure your mark can be registered, you’ll need to compare it against trade marks already registered.

 your mark is identical to a mark already registered (and for identical goods/services)

 your mark is identical to a mark already registered (and for similar goods/services and likely to cause confusion in the mind of the public)

 your mark is similar to a mark already registered (and for identical/similar goods/services that are likely to cause confusion in the mind of the public), and

 your mark is identical/similar to a mark already registered but the goods/services are different (eg where the mark is ‘famous’), the mark cannot be registered

 Apply to register your trade mark online with the Intellectual Property Office (‘IPO’).
 You’ll need:

-- details of what you want to register, eg a word, illustration or slogan
+details of what you want to register (eg a word, illustration or slogan), and

-- the trade mark classes you want to register for, eg class 1: chemicals, or class 43: food and drink services
+the trade mark classes you wish to register for, eg class 1: chemicals, or class 43: food and drink services

 You can also apply by post.